dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/about-access.md

 For more information on these license types, see [Seats & Users](/docs/cloud/manage-access/seats-and-users).
 At a high level, Developers may be granted _any_ permissions, whereas Read Only users will have read-only permissions applied to all dbt Cloud resources regardless of the role-based permissions that the user is assigned.
-IT users will have Security Admin permissions applied regardless of the role-based permissions that the user is assigned.
+IT users will have Security Admin and Billing Admin permissions applied regardless of the role-based permissions that the user is assigned.

 ## Role-based access control